-In 2013, Stantec remained active internationally; gross revenue from International operations was approximately \$78.7 million.
+In 2014, Stantec remained active internationally; gross revenue from International operations was approximately \$92.7 million.

-We work "in country" via our permanent offices located in the United Kingdom, the United Arab Emirates, India, Qatar, and Barbados, and we manage and support that work from our offices located in Canada and the United States.
+We work "in country" via permanent offices located in the Middle East, the United Kingdom, India, and the Caribbean, and we manage and support that work from our offices in Canada and the United States.

-We review all projects for compliance following Stantec's legal, financial, and technical processes.
+We review all projects for compliance in accordance with Stantec's project management framework, which includes, among other things, following legal, financial, and technical processes.
 In addition, each in-country project is examined to ensure that any health and safety or political risks are acceptable.
-All major projects are subject to major project reviews, where applicable, and all projects have an executive leadership sponsor.
+All major projects are subject to major project reviews, when applicable, and all projects have an executive leadership sponsor.